 - Disciplined DevOps.
 Disciplined DevOps is the streamlining of IT solution development and IT operations activities, and supporting enterprise-IT activities, to provide more effective outcomes to an organization.

 - Disciplined Agile IT (DAIT).
 As the name suggests DAIT addresses how to apply agile and lean strategies to all aspects of IT.
 This includes IT-level activities such as enterprise architecture, data management, portfolio management, IT governance, and other capabilities.

-- Lean enterprise.
-A lean enterprise is able to anticipate and respond swiftly to changes in the marketplace.
+- Disciplined Agile Enterprise (DAE).
+A DAE is able to anticipate and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
-Lean enterprises require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.
+Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.

 The Disciplined Agile (DA) framework distinguishes between two types of “agility at scale”:

 - Scaling agile at the team level (tactical agility at scale).
 This is the application of agile and lean strategies on individual Disciplined Agile Delivery (DAD) teams.
 The goal is to apply agile deeply to address all of the complexities/scaling factors (team size, geographic distribution, organizational distribution, domain complexity, technical complexity, and regulatory compliance) appropriately.
 Scaling frameworks such as LeSS, NEXUS, and SAFe tend to focus around the issues of team size and sometimes geographic distribution.

 - Scaling agile at the organizational level (strategic agility at scale).
 This is the application of agile and lean strategies broadly across your entire organization.
 From an IT point of view this includes Disciplined DevOps and Disciplined Agile IT in general.
 From an enterprise point of view this includes all divisions and teams within your organization, not just your IT department.